krishang118/Earth-Time-Lapse-Builder/README.md

 3. Select the desired date range or use the quick selection presets.
 4. After the image processing and downloading is done, your required time-lapse is created.

+Note: You must use your own NASA API key, after placing it in the `Earth Time-Lapse Builder.html` file.

 ## Contributing

 Contributions are welcome!